Sujith-RMD/Dental_Clinic_Website/README.md

 ## ⚠️ Disclaimer

-Clinic name, content, and images are used **for demonstration purposes only**.
+Clinic name, images, and publicly available details are used **solely for demonstration and portfolio purposes**.
-This repository and live demo **do not represent an official clinic website** unless explicitly approved by the clinic owner.
+This project **does not represent an official website** and is **not affiliated with the clinic** unless explicitly approved by the clinic owner.

+If requested, the demo will be taken down or modified immediately.

 ---